CharityMiller/Hypothesis-Testing/README.md

 # Hypothesis-Testing
-IBM HR Analytics Employee Attrition &amp; Performance
+Using the IBM HR Analytics Employee Attrition & Performance dataset, I will explore alternative questions to challenge the data and it's statistical significance.